symfony/symfony-docs/components/templating/introduction.rst

 -------

 The Templating component can be easily extended via helpers.
-The component has 2 build-in helpers:
+The component has 2 built-in helpers:

-* :doc:`/components/helpers/assetshelper`
+* :doc:`/components/templating/helpers/assetshelper`
-* :doc:`/components/helpers/slotshelper`
+* :doc:`/components/templating/helpers/slotshelper`

 Before you can use these helpers, you need to register them using :method:`Symfony\\Component\\Templating\\PhpEngine::set`::